jonathancychow/covid19-data-visualisation/README.md

 ## Dashboard
 ![](img/dash.JPG)
+The dashboard is hosted at Heroku, please see this [link](https://covid19-uk-surrey.herokuapp.com/).
 ## Python Library Installation
 - Run the command prompt with admin privilege and install the Python package Poetry as follow:
 ```bash